bergziege/XPlaneLauncher/README.md

 - Having a configuration wizard/screen.
 Do this by editing the values in XPlaneLauncher.exe.config
 - showing thumbnails if not saved in livery folders
 - filter aircraft list
-- define more than one target point (route to target)
 - generate flightplan to the target (straight line as shown on the map) to be used with the x-plane gps
 - logging position over time, tracking operating hours, ...
 - running under Linux/Mac .. never ever ;-)